sapplica/sentrifugo/README.md

 		- The recommended AMP stack for MAC is MAMP
 		- The system installer for XAMPP will guide you through the installation process
 		- If MAMP is previously installed, the installer will rename the MAMP folder to MAMP_current_date.
-		- An existing “htdocs” folder will be moved to your new /Applications/MAMP folder.
+		- An existing ï¿½htdocsï¿½ folder will be moved to your new /Applications/MAMP folder.
 		- Your /Applications/MAMP_current_date folder can now be deleted.
 You can keep it if you wish to fall back to your original setup.

 		Copying files